 - From an AdWords perspective, operators are aware of the opportunities that exist to impact occupancy and compete in their given markets.
 The operators that are running Google AdWords campaigns internally typically hit a plateau in bid positions after a period of time, while budgets stay consistent.
 For those operators, a strategic partner helps get them over that hurdle.

-Self-storage insights straight from Vegas: 4 Insights Your Marketing team need to know
+Self-Storage Insights Straight from Vegas: 4 Insights Your Marketing team needs to know

 The sessions our team attended included everything from SEO 101, to granular recommendations for marketing pros.
 Our recommendations take both sides of the self-storage marketing divide into account.
 The 4 biggest opportunities our team uncovered will help your team, regardless of the number of locations in your organization.